AdaCore/gnatstudio/docs/users_guide/debugging.rst

   Opens a small dialog letting you specify an arbitrary expression in the :guilabel:`Data` browser.
-This expression can be a variable name or a more complex expression, following the syntax of the underlying debugger.
+This expression can be a variable name or a more complex expression following the syntax of the underlying debugger.
   (See the debugger documentation for more details on the syntax.)
 Enable the check button :guilabel:`Expression is a subprogram call` if the expression is actually a debugger command (e.g, :command:`p/x var`) or a